 - A URL intended for public use

 You can also use your own custom domain that maps to the service.
-For fully managed Cloud Run, this automatically provides managed SSL certificates.
+This automatically provides managed SSL certificates.

 Creating private services